Environments

 3 minute read

-The CloudBees platform allows you to create environments that are useful when building and deploying software.
-An environment is the target infrastructure where you deploy your component artifact, enabling your application users to interact with it.
+The CloudBees platform allows for creation of environments that are useful when building and deploying software.
+An environment is the target infrastructure where component artifacts are deployed, enabling application user interaction.

-Your workflow jobs can reference environment targets that represent environments, by using the environment keyword.
-Environment bindings enhance the behavior of a job with approval flows, or add environment-specific property/secrets that can be used by job executions.
+Workflow jobs can target a specific environment using the environment keyword.
+Environment bindings are useful in enhancing the behavior of a job with approval flows, or adding an environment-specific secret property for job executions.

 Properties in an environment